alexn11/gpt-2/README.md

 Another limitation of this application is the fact that the text generated depends strongly on the seed used.
 In particular this makes it difficult to access any text other than one which is more likely to follow the seed.

 # Use

+Make sure that you can run the smaple generator from the original GPT2 project.

 In the _http_ directory, launch
 ```